-The accompanying form of proxy is solicited by the Board of Directors ("Board") of EOG Resources, Inc. ("EOG," "we," "us," "our" or "company") to be used at our 2015 annual meeting of stockholders ("Annual Meeting") to be held at Heritage Plaza, Plaza Conference Room, Plaza Level, 1111 Bagby, Houston, Texas 77002, at 3:00 p.m., Houston time, on Thursday, April 30, 2015.
-The proxy materials, including this proxy statement, the accompanying notice of annual meeting of stockholders and form of proxy and our 2014 annual report, are being first distributed and made available to our stockholders on or about March 20, 2015.
+The accompanying form of proxy is solicited by the Board of Directors ("Board") of EOG Resources, Inc. ("EOG," "we," "us," "our" or "company") to be used at our 2016 annual meeting of stockholders ("Annual Meeting") to be held at Heritage Plaza, Plaza Conference Room, Plaza Level, 1111 Bagby, Houston, Texas 77002, at 2:00 p.m., Houston time, on Tuesday, April 26, 2016.
+The proxy materials, including this proxy statement, the accompanying notice of annual meeting of stockholders and form of proxy and our 2015 annual report, are being first distributed and made available to our stockholders on or about March 17, 2016.

 Any stockholder giving a proxy may revoke it at any time provided written notice of the revocation is received by our Corporate Secretary before the proxy is voted; otherwise, if received prior to or at the Annual Meeting, properly executed proxies will be voted at the Annual Meeting in accordance with the instructions specified on the proxy or, if no such instructions are given, in accordance with the recommendations of the Board described herein.
 Stockholders attending the Annual Meeting may revoke their proxies and vote in person.
-If you would like to attend the Annual Meeting and vote in person, you may contact our Corporate Secretary at (713) 651-6260 for directions to the Annual Meeting.
+If you would like to attend the Annual Meeting, you may contact our Corporate Secretary (Michael P. Donaldson) at (713) 651-7000 for directions to the Annual Meeting.
+To vote in person at the Annual Meeting, you must (1) be a holder of record of our Common Stock as of the close of business on February 26, 2016 (the "Record Date") or (2) obtain a valid proxy from the record holder of the shares if you were, as of the Record Date, a beneficial owner of our common stock held in street name; follow your bank's, broker's or other nominee's instructions to obtain such a proxy.

-Attendance at the Annual Meeting is limited to holders of record of our Common Stock at the close of business on March 2, 2015 (the "Record Date") and EOG's guests.
-Admission will be on a first-come, first-served basis.
+Attendance at the Annual Meeting is limited to holders of record of our Common Stock as of the Record Date and EOG's guests.
+Admission will be on a first-come, first- served basis.
 You will be asked to present valid government-issued picture identification, such as a driver's license or passport, in order to be admitted into the Annual Meeting.
 If your shares are held in the name of a bank, broker or other nominee and you plan to attend the Annual Meeting, you must present proof of your ownership of our Common Stock, such as a bank or brokerage account statement indicating that you owned shares of our Common Stock as of the Record Date, in order to be admitted.
 For safety and security reasons, no cameras, recording equipment or other electronic devices will be permitted in the Annual Meeting.
 A written agenda and rules of procedure for the Annual Meeting will be distributed to those persons in attendance.

-If you received a printed copy of the proxy materials, you also received a copy of our 2014 annual report.
-However, the 2014 annual report does not constitute a part of, and shall not be deemed incorporated by reference into, this proxy statement or the accompanying form of proxy.
+If you received a printed copy of the proxy materials, you also received a copy of our 2015 annual report.
+However, the 2015 annual report does not constitute a part of, and shall not be deemed incorporated by reference into, this proxy statement or the accompanying form of proxy.